April 17, 2020

 Elderberry polysaccharides have been shown to enhance innate immunity and prevent viral infections in air travelers.
 To be rich in polysaccharides, the elderberry extract must be produced by ultra filtration, not by solvent extraction.

 Several physicians advise that zinc and vitamin A should be taken to prevent or treat COVID-19.
 My view is that vitamin A and zinc should only be supplemented if blood levels are low, because of the potential toxicity of high levels of these nutrients.
 Vitamin A may cause liver toxicity.
 Zinc is much more complex.
 Zinc has been advocated at doses of 30 to 75 milligrams per day for its alleged direct anti-vital effects and for its inhibition of certain enzymes involved in viral transport and replication.
 This advice ignores the physiology of zinc.
 Levels of zinc in plasma, even when they are low, are about 10 times greater than those needed for inhibition of viral enzymes.
 The concentration of zinc inside cells is over 200 times higher than needed.
 Almost all the zinc within cells is bound to proteins, so that the concentration of free zinc is negligible, almost a million times lower than what is needed to inhibit viral-associated enzymes.
 There is no way that zinc supplementation will impact the level of free intracellular zinc.
 But high dose zinc supplementation will produce deficiency of copper, and copper is a natural inhibitor of Furin.
 Many integrative physicians make the mistake of measuring zinc in red blood cells or whole blood to establish zinc status; this is inaccurate, because intracellular zinc reflects the levels of zinc-containing proteins, which is not a guide to zinc deficiency or adequacy.
 Plasma zinc is much more meaningful.
 Inflammation leads to a sequestration of zinc in the liver, however, so in severe inflammatory states, plasma zinc also becomes an unreliable index of zinc status.
 Finally, dietary zinc supplementation increases the risk of bowel inflammation due to overgrowth of the pathogenic bacteria, Clostridum difficile.
-Dietary zinc increases toxin-production and virulence of C. difficile in laboratory animals and in humans.
+Dietary zinc increases toxin-production and virulence of C. difficile in laboratory animals.
 Hospitalization, especially when associated with the use of antibiotics or acid-suppressing drugs, is a major risk factor for C. difficile colitis.
 Zinc supplementation should not be used freely, but with caution.

 Immune Modulation during Symptomatic Infection